layer-3/clearsync/README.md

 #### Inter-Exchange trading

-Yellow Network has been initially created to facilitate medium sized crypto-currency exchange to access a global liquidity network.
+Yellow Network has been initially created to facilitate medium-sized crypto-currency exchange to access a global liquidity network.
 Similarly to [ECN](https://en.wikipedia.org/wiki/Electronic_communication_network) in traditional finance but as a decentralized [mesh network](https://en.wikipedia.org/wiki/Mesh_networking).

-At present, small and medium-sized brokers face difficulty in obtaining liquidity due to the lack of clearing systems or prime brokers.
-As a result, these businesses often have to depend on their own market-making trading bots, which can be a costly undertaking in terms of capital pre-funding.
+At present, small- and medium-sized brokers face difficulty in obtaining liquidity due to the lack of clearing systems or prime brokers.
+As a result, these businesses often have to depend on their own market-making trading bots, that can be a costly undertaking in terms of capital pre-funding.
 Furthermore, moving customer deposits on third-party exchanges also carries a non-trivial settlement counter-party risk.

 #### Algo-Trading Firms and Market Makers